lucasrochagit/nest-query-parser/README.md

 are some validations that are done on these values.

-1. If the value is a string number, it is transformed into a number, either integer or float/double (up to 16 decimal places).
+1. If the value is a string number, it is transformed into a number, either integer or float/double (up to 16 decimal places);

-2. If the value is in yyyy-MM-dd format or yyyy-MM-ddThh:mm:ss.sZ format, it is transformed into a Date object
+2. If the value is in yyyy-MM-dd format or yyyy-MM-ddThh:mm:ss.sZ format, it is transformed into a Date object;

+3. If the value is 'true' or 'false', it is transformed into a boolean value, according to your value;

-3. Otherwise, the value is considered as a string.
+4. Otherwise, the value is considered as a string.

 Example: